 That is why it would be so helpful for those who work in neighborhood organizations, block units, community development corporations, or in city planning, economic development, or sustainability consulting to get busy in giving us more case studies and short anecdotes about what is happening in community building around the world.

 Learning is contagious.
 You do not have to be a brilliant writer or even know what conclusions to draw.
 In fact it would be helpful to others to tell your story in beginning, middle, and end.
 Just relaying the history and facts as you know and see them will help other people.

 On our home page we talked about how much fun community development and community improvement projects can be.
-That little note of optimism probably is important there, but it is equally true that working on your community can be frustrating, slow, and tedious.
+That little note of optimism is important there, but it is equally true that working on your community can be frustrating, slow, and tedious.

 Often it feels as though you take one step ahead and then some other problem pops up.
-It is a fortunate neighborhood indeed—although they exist and they are very welcome on this site—where there is only one subject that needs attention, and where people have both the will and the money to fix it promptly.
+It is a fortunate neighborhood indeed where there is only one subject that needs attention, and where people have both the will, legal permission and mechanisms, and the money to fix it promptly.
 By the way, those fortunate few are most welcome to contribute here as well.

 Commonly the cleanups and the special events to promote your town and your businesses need to continue on a periodic basis, with no end in sight.
-So learning how to make those events go as smoothly as possible is an effective use of your time.
+Learning how to plan and execute those events as smoothly as possible is an effective use of your time.